 Reason 9: Not Targeting Shopping Cart Abandoners

-True, they may not have followed through with their purchase — for whatever reason they left their cart abandoned — but that doesn’t mean they are a lost cause.
+True, they may not have followed through with their purchases.
+But just because they abandoned their carts doesn’t mean they’re all lost causes.

-According to Hubspot, there are a number of reasons why visitors will leave items in their digital cart, including price shock, visitors leaving their computer unexpectedly and not finishing their transaction, and visitors researching with the intent on purchasing at a later time.
+According to Hubspot, reasons visitors leave items in their digital cart include price shock, leaving their computer unexpectedly without finishing their transaction, and researching with an intent to purchase later.

 Reason 10: Not Targeting Repeat Shoppers

-So Spartan knows that even though I just converted on a race 3 weeks ago and made that purchase, that I might be ready for another race in the next month.
-So instead of excluding me from their remarketing list because I’ve previously converted, they’re actively remarketing to me to get me running again.
+So Spartan knows that even though I purchased a race entry 3 weeks ago, I might be ready for another race in the next month.
+So instead of excluding me from their remarketing list because I converted recently, they’re actively remarketing to me to get me running again.

-If you’re selling products from a makeup line, you don’t want to exclude the converter on an eyeliner purchase from buying some mascara.
-Instead, I would actively go after those people since you know they’ve already purchased from you before.,/p>
+Let’s say you’re selling products from a makeup line.
+You don’t want to exclude someone who bought eyeliner from purchasing mascara, right?
+Instead, you can actively remarket to these users since you know they’ve purchased from you before.

 Reason 11: Excluding Converted Audiences

-Instead of excluding that audience, I’m going to actively remarket to them, pushing them down the funnel in order to sign up for the free trial.
+Rather than exclude that audience, I’m going to actively remarket to them.
+I’ll guide them further down the funnel toward signing up for the free trial.